openSUSE/docker-containers/derived_images/portus/README.md

     indicate that the process to be executed is the rails runner `bin/background.rb` (that is, the background process).
 This is a shortcut for `PORTUS_INIT_COMMAND=rails r /srv/Portus/bin/background.rb`.
+  * `PORTUS_RUN_FOREGROUND_AND_BACKGROUND`: you can set this environment to true in order to let puma and `bin/background.rb` execute together in the same container.

 You can also pass further environment variables to configure Portus as described [here](http://port.us.org/docs/Configuring-Portus.html#override-specific-configuration-options).